-When companies fail to discuss sexual harassment issues, the problem can get worse.
-An anti-harassment policy should be put in place to explain what harassment is and what types of acts will not be tolerated at the workplace.
+When companies fail to discuss sexual harassment issues, the problem of sexual harassment can get worse.
+An anti-harassment policy should be implemented to explain what harassment is and what types of acts will not be tolerated at the workplace.
 Employees must be informed that:

-- There is an anti-harassment policy in place for all employees, managers and representatives.
+- An anti-harassment policy is in place for all employees, managers, and representatives.

-- Each employee will have to undergo training regarding the harassment policy of the company.
+- Each employee must undergo training regarding the harassment policy of the company.

 - All complaints of harassment will be dealt with quickly.